mnemnion/JLpeg.jl/Plans.md

          work.
 But this has a lot of cases to handle, although it may be simplified by not dealing with splitting ranges which have a negative character in them: just keep them in the negation set and skip them when they come up in range iteration.
-  - [|nots]  Add the headfail instruction, that should go fairly smoothly I think, it's just:
+  - [ ]  Add the headfail instruction, that should go fairly smoothly I think, it's just:
     - [ ]  Count the keys in the prefix map, if there are more than say five:
-    - [ ]  Calculate a TestMultiVec, which fail-jumps without unwinding the stack
+    - [ ]  Calculate a LeadMultiVec, which fail-jumps without unwinding the stack
-    - [ ]  Turn the LeadSet into a TestSet, if applicable (complement)
-  - [ ]  We do not, in fact, need the LeadSet, which can be replaced with a complemented `.~` BitVector TestSet.
-A LeadSet jumps if it succeeds and advances if it fails, a TestSet jumps if it fails and advances if it leads, both return `true` on both conditions, so a LeadSet can just be a TestSet of the complement of the original ASCII set, which, upon success, jumps to a convenient FailOp.

 ### Throw notes